TURMObs/TURMFrontend/README.md

 To develop the project locally, install the dependencies running both `pip install -r requirements.txt` and  `pip install -r requirements_dev.txt`.

+Prettier is used to format JS and CSS files, you can install it [here](https://prettier.io/docs/en/install)

 Run the server using `docker-compose up`.

 To format the code, run `scripts/format.sh`.